 Measures to reduce the adverse characteristics of waste discharges to streams with aquatic life beneficial uses, such as pollutant and flow control measures.

-Measures to correct physical impairments of Biological Objectives in streams, including in-stream enforcement or restoration activities.
+Measures to correct physical impairments of the Stream Biological Objective in streams, including in-stream enforcement or restoration activities.

-Note, however, that these actions would likely occur in the absence of the Biological Objectives Basin Plan amendment because of existing regulations to protect aquatic life beneficial uses.
+Note, however, that these actions would likely occur in the absence of the Stream Biological Objective Basin Plan amendment because of existing regulations to protect aquatic life beneficial uses.
 Many entities are required to conduct biological monitoring, but the Basin Plan amendment will increase the certainty of biological monitoring and assessment requirements including protocols to minimize adverse effects.
 And, the San Diego Water Board currently requires regulated entities to implement pollutant control measures and/or cleanup/restoration measures to protect aquatic life beneficial uses.
 The increased use of biological condition monitoring will inform better, and ultimately more efficient, selection of measures for pollutant control, enforcement, and restoration measures.

-The incorporation of Biological Objectives is not expected to significantly change the reasonably foreseeable methods of compliance already required under existing regulatory permitting programs.
+The incorporation of the Stream Biological Objective is not expected to significantly change the reasonably foreseeable methods of compliance already required under existing regulatory permitting programs.
 As specified in the Implementation Section (Section 5), the Stream Biological Objective will be incorporated a receiving water limit within the framework of existing permits, many of which already require biological monitoring including stream bioassessment.

 The possible environmental effects that could be caused by compliance methods are presented in this SED.
 Outside of permit-required monitoring, the actual compliance strategies and methods will be selected by local agencies and other permittees because the San Diego Water Board is generally prohibited from specifying the manner of compliance with pollution control requirements (CWC § 13360).
 As the compliance strategies are implemented locally they will at that time require a site specific environmental analysis.
-The reasonably foreseeable methods of compliance for Biological Objectives include additional monitoring and assessment requirements for dischargers, updated Best Management Practice and/or source controls consistent with existing permit requirements, and stream habitat restoration.
+The reasonably foreseeable methods of compliance for the Stream Biological Objective include additional monitoring and assessment requirements for dischargers, updated Best Management Practice and/or source controls consistent with existing permit requirements, and stream habitat restoration.

-The most reasonably foreseeable method of compliance associated with the amendment is additional monitoring and assessment activities resulting from requirements for new and existing dischargers to evaluate compliance with or effect on Biological Objectives.
-For those discharges that cause or contribute to an exceedance of numeric Biological Objectives, compliance will mirror existing regulatory requirements.
+The most reasonably foreseeable method of compliance associated with the amendment is additional monitoring and assessment activities resulting from requirements for new and existing dischargers to evaluate compliance with or effect on the Stream Biological Objective.
+For those discharges that cause or contribute to an exceedance of the Stream Biological Objective, compliance will mirror existing regulatory requirements.
 This includes assessment of the observed degradation relative to the discharge, which would be addressed via existing regulatory program requirements, such as implementing focused BMPs or source controls to address the pollutant(s) of concern.
 The San Diego Water Board has included analysis of implementation of BMPs and source control measures in this SED although these are already requirements under existing permits and regulatory authorities.

-This compliance process will also provide clarity on non-discharge related sources that impact Biological Objectives, such as habitat modification, which may be addressed via other mechanisms, such as grants.
+This compliance process will also provide clarity on non-discharge related sources that impact the Stream Biological Objective, such as habitat modification, which may be addressed via other mechanisms, such as grants.
 The Basin Plan amendment does not change existing compliance measures in regulatory programs (see Section 5 of the Staff Report), and is expected to reduce costs associated with inaccurate and incomplete program activities inaccurately assumed to be degrading Beneficial Uses (see section D).
 This focus on biological endpoints to determine Beneficial Use attainment may reduce environmental impacts associated with on-going regulatory program activities.